josh-ashkinaze/plurals/README.md

 deliberation by adding a `Moderator` to any structure.
 These moderators can optionally be auto-moderated, meaning they come up with their own moderation instructions based on the task.

-# Read full documentation here
+# Read full documentation for modules and methods here.

 https://josh-ashkinaze.github.io/plurals/